Sud0u53r/sud0u53r.github.io/content/posts/kernelctf2021/index.md

         print('Error.
 Nice Try...')
 ```

-It is same as the [Bogo Solve](#2-bogo-solve-249500-56-solves) challenge, but the trails variable is decremented this time, so we have to do it in lesser no.of tries (15 tries only).
+It is same as the [Bogo Solve](#2-bogo-solve-249500-56-solves) challenge, but the trails variable is decremented this time in [main.py](files/bogo_attack/main.py), so we have to do it in lesser no.of tries (15 tries only).
 So initially I tried to send "0 1 1 2 2 2 ...
 1000 (1000 times)", but it failed because the data to be sent for each request is over 1mb.
 Stuck there for an hour or so.

 After some time, I got another idea.